mdarmstr/fbd/MEDA/Examples/Chemometrics/Selwood/README.txt

 ﻿MEDA Toolbox for its use in MATLAB.

+Coded by: The CoDaS Lab
-Coded by: José Camacho Páez, Alejandro Pérez-Villegas GUI by: Elena Jiménez Mañas, Rafael Rodríguez Gómez Last modification of this document: 05/Apr/16
+Last modification of this document: 28/Aug/2025

 References: